 The Case of the Phantom Pegasus

-Thanks to WikiLeaks we can end with a tale of a typical bureaucratic snafu, this one occurring in 1974 when President Ford’s administration chose Pegasus as our gift sent to Grenada “as a symbol of a new nation trying its wings.”
+Thanks to WikiLeaks we can end with a tale of a typical bureaucratic snafu, this one occurring in early 1974 when the Nixon administration chose Pegasus as our gift sent to Grenada “as a symbol of a new nation trying its wings.”
 A lovely sentiment but as the following State Department cables show, one that was doomed from the start by Murphy’s Law.

 From US Embassy Barbados to US Dept of State, Feb 8, 1974: